ShamrockCircuits/KiCad_Component_DB/README.md

 - 220nF 0805 X5R: **CAP-001-2241**

 If you are unable to encode the capacitor value in the 3-digits assign `VVVV` as `000V`.
 Where the last `V` still signifies the dielectric.

+## Symbols & Footprints
+Since the same symbol/footprint might be reused by several IPNs, the symbol/footprint **name should not contain any IPN data**.
+Instead we will use generic sequential numbering.
+For example the first diode symbol will be `SYM-DIO-0000`, the next would be **SYM-DIO-0001**.
+Details about the symbol can be stored in the meta data of the symbol.

+Similarly footprint names will be generated sequentially, starting with `FTP-DIO-0000`.

+There is no link between `SYM-<CAT>-1234` and `FTP-<CAT>-1234`.
+For example `SYM-<CAT>-1234` could use `FTP-<CAT>-0200`.

+**Why no footprint or symbol variants?**
+The database provides atomic parts.
+Each IPN has to be assigned only a single symbol and a single footprint.
+If we start adding symbol and footprint variants, then I would need to create a unique IPN for every possible combination.

+### Creating New Footprints
+Silkscreen Text -> W/H/T -> 0.6/0.6/0.1mm

+Fabrication reference designator should be placed center on the component.
+Make it whatever text size is reasonable to fit within the part.
+Max out at the same width, height and thickness as the silkscreen.

+Pin one indicator.
+Use them.
+Include pin 1 indicator on fabrication layer.